hsaeed3/hammad-python-legacy/README.md

 tools.ai(key).chat("Tell me a funny joke.")  # Chat-style interaction tools.ai(key).instruct(system="Act as a helpful code assistant.",
-                          query="Refactor this function to be more concise.")
+                          query="Refactor this function to be more concise." pymodel="Content_STR")

 ```